Mcdostone/nom-kconfig/README.md

  - This is a parser, there is no semantic analysis in this library.
  - This library only supports UTF-8 encoded files.
- - List of supported entris can be found [here](https://docs.rs/nom-kconfig/latest/nom_kconfig/entry/enum.Entry.html).
+ - List of supported entries can be found [here](https://docs.rs/nom-kconfig/latest/nom_kconfig/entry/enum.Entry.html).
  - List of supported attributes can be found [here](https://docs.rs/nom-kconfig/latest/nom_kconfig/attribute/enum.Attribute.html).
  - When [`source`](https://www.kernel.org/doc/html/next/kbuild/kconfig-language.html#menu-entries) is met, it reads and parses the specified configuration file.
  - This library uses `clone()` a lot.
 Do not expect amazing performances.
- - This parser has been tested on the linux kernel repository from [2.6.11](https://cdn.kernel.org/pub/linux/kernel/v2.6/linux-2.6.11.tar.xz) to [6.4.9](https://cdn.kernel.org/pub/linux/kernel/v6.x/linux-6.4.9.tar.xz) (3733 versions).
+ - This parser has been tested on the Linux kernel repository from [2.6.11](https://cdn.kernel.org/pub/linux/kernel/v2.6/linux-2.6.11.tar.xz) to [6.4.9](https://cdn.kernel.org/pub/linux/kernel/v6.x/linux-6.4.9.tar.xz) (3733 versions).

 ## Getting started